Facebook reveals plan to let you control augmented reality with your thoughts

 In demonstration videos, the prototype looks like a thick black iPod strapped around the wrist.
 In theory, sensors on the device would be able to pick up what hand movements you intend to make through a technique for recording nerve signals known as electromyography (EMG).

 “If you send a control to your muscle saying, ‘I want to move my finger,’ it starts in your brain.
-It goes down your spine through motor-neurons, and this is an electrical signal.
+It goes down your spine through motor neurons, and this is an electrical signal.
 So you should be able to grab that electrical signal on the muscle and say, ‘Oh, okay.
-The user wants to move the finger,” Nathalie Gayraud, a research scientist at Facebook Reality Labs, says in a video.
+The user wants to move the finger,’ ” Nathalie Gayraud, a research scientist at Facebook Reality Labs, says in a video.

 Rolling out nerve-sensing gadgets would enable Facebook to reinvent the computer “click.”
 So instead of using a mouse or tapping on your phone, you’d think about moving a finger to trigger a reaction in AR.

 It’s too soon to tell whether the device will ever come to market.
 Facebook says the research is still in the early phases, and any type of consumer product would be years away.
-Still, it isn’t the first to imagine a world where futuristic glasses enhance the real world with digitized imagery.
+Still, it isn’t the first to imagine futuristic glasses enhancing the real world with digitized imagery.

 The conversation surrounding AR spectacles hit in a big way when Google announced Google Glass, a $1,500 pair of smart glasses that flopped with consumers in 2014.
-The search conglomerate gave them a facelift and remarketed them for businesses.
+The search conglomerate gave them a facelift and re-marketed them for businesses.
 Snap also tried with its Spectacles for Snapchat, a $150 pair of snazzy glasses equipped with cameras, audio and microphones.
 Those also failed to take the world by storm.

 Facebook is going after your wrist because that’s where people are used to donning wearables.
 People have used Fitbits for over a decade and Apple Watches for half as long.
 Your wrist is also close to your hands, which people typically use to control devices.